Gymkhana (restaurant): Retail

 Gymkhana Fine Foods launched into retail exclusively with Whole Foods Market UK in October 2023, and is now also listed at major retailers Ocado, Selfridges and Harrods.
 The business is backed by US venture capitalist, CAVU Consumer Partners.
 Four of the nine products in the range won stars at The Great Taste Awards 2024 from The Guild of Fine Food.
+Gymkhana Fine Foods launched in the US in February 2026.

 42 Cocktail Lounge

 In November 2023, Gymkhana opened its first cocktail lounge above the restaurant.
 The "maximalist" interiors have been shortlisted in the 2024 Restaurant & Bar Design Awards.

 The cocktail lounge has been featured in British Vogue,.
 Bloomberg, the FT How To Spend It and Conde Nast Traveller.
 The drinks use Indian ingredients such as Banasura peppercorns and Chaprah chutney, made of weaver ants.